C API Conventions

 Section titled “Events And Callbacks”The C API preserves MapLibre Native’s imperative, observer-driven model.
 C API calls return status for synchronous acceptance or failure; drained events report later native work.

 Event payloads use plain data with documented lifetimes.
 Each event identifies its source kind and source handle.
 Queued events never outlive the source handle they reference: map teardown discards queued events for that map, and runtime teardown discards runtime-owned event streams before the runtime handle becomes invalid.
+A drained batch holds copies, and it stays readable until the next drain for its runtime.

 Classify each operation as one of: